Hosein Yavarzadeh

 I’m a fifth-year PhD candidate in the CSE department at the University of California, San Diego (UCSD).

 I am advised by Professor Dean Tullsen and Professor Deian Stefan.
-I actively collaborate with Professor Kazem Taram, Dr. Daniel Moghimi (Google), and collaborators from multiple universities and industry labs.
+I actively collaborate with Daniel Moghimi (Google), alongside researchers from various top-tier universities and industry laboratories.

 news